 Cleaning the electronics

 In Part 2 of How To Setup A Les Paul, we covered the teardown process.
 In this next section we cover the basics of getting the guitar in condition to be built back up.

 Let's pick up where we left off:

 This pickup is remounted.
 Let's double check it.
 There we go.
 It's snug.
 You can feel the screw heights there so that they're recessed all the same.
 So I reloaded some new screws there.
 The other ones were chewed from somebody not using the right size screwdriver.
 That's how that stuff happens, it's important to choose the right size screwdriver.

 The next course of action here is to take a...sorry, I forgot to mention a couple of things in the intro there.
 A 10mm open-end wrench here for the inserts, see these threaded inserts.
-I'm just going to go around and snug, make sure that they're snugged up.
+I'm just going to go around the headstock and snug, make sure that they're snugged up.
 These are pretty...somebody got at these and really torqued them up.
 Oh man, I'm not happy with that.

 This is a judgment call on my part because what happens is people get overindulgent, let's say, and over torque these things.
 Then you will start to see the lacquer start to split and chip out around the washers there because it has been over torqued.

 You've got to remember, this wood, over the seasonal changes, is doing this, okay?
 That is the headstock, right?
 It's expanding and contracting.
 It's a very, very, very small amount, but it's enough to cause a problem if these are too tight.